Activities to Help Teach Your Kids to Be Thankful

 A lot of moms try to teach their kids good manners from a young age, making sure they say “thank you” when they’re given something—and that’s a great start!
 But every year, when Thanksgiving rolls around, we’re reminded of the importance of instilling our children with a deeper sense of gratitude, not just for the toys and treats they enjoy but also for the larger blessings in life.
 “Research shows that kids who are thankful for what they have tend to be less materialistic, less envious of others and less depressed,” says Olivia Bergeron, LCSW, a psychotherapist and founder of Mommy Groove Therapy & Parent Coaching in Brooklyn, New York.
 “Having gratitude in life allows you to be happier, healthier and more optimistic.”

 Just like any skill or habit, developing a sense of thankfulness in life takes practice.
-“The more practice you give your children in being polite, kind and thankful, the more it will become natural for them and part of their character,” says Thomas Lickona, PhD, a developmental psychologist and author of the book Raising Good Children and the forthcoming How to Raise Kind Kids.
+“The more practice you give your children in being polite, kind and thankful, the more it will become natural for them and part of their character,” says Thomas Lickona, PhD, a developmental psychologist and author of the books Raising Good Children and How to Raise Kind Kids.

 Wondering if your child is too young to learn to be grateful?
 Experts agree it’s never too early—or too late!
 “You should start before baby is even out of infancy,” says Jody RR Smith, owner of Mannersmith, an etiquette consulting firm in Marblehead, Massachusetts.
 “As long as they’re living under your roof, you have the opportunity to help children learn to be thankful.”
 So how can you go about doing that?
 Here, some ways to sow the seeds of gratitude at each stage of childhood.

-• In toddlerhood: You can start teaching your toddler basic manners by encouraging him to say “please,” “thank you,” and “excuse me”—and by modeling polite behavior yourself, Lickona says.
-It’s a great way to help him understand that people deserve respect and recognition when they do kind things.
+In toddlerhood: You can start teaching your toddler basic manners by encouraging them to say “please,” “thank you,” and “excuse me”—and by modeling polite behavior yourself, Lickona says.
+It’s a great way to help them understand that people deserve respect and recognition when they do kind things.